yueMaHello/PseudoParceling/README.md

 ### How the algorithm works:
 I didn't find a simple algorithm to do it.
 I just created my own algorithm based on my math skill.
-The big parcel will be divided vertically then adjust the splitted line to make sure the area is correct.
+First, The big parcel will be divided vertically by a line.
+Then, adjust the vertical splitted line to make sure the area is correct.
-Then horizontally cut this new parcel into x-pieces.
-Also, the horizontal line is adjusted little by little to meet the area requirement.
+After that we need to horizontally cut this new vertical parcel into x-pieces using several lines.
+Also, each horizontal line is adjusted little by little to meet the area requirement.
+There is a for loop to start next vertically cutting process until it couldn't be cut any more.